ericyu423/MasterOneConceptPerDay/README.md

   Workplace storyboard bug - 2 diff proj with same file name in their repective folder.
 Sometimes storyboard stillconfuses the files and put IBoutlet on the wrong file sometimes, but not all the time.

+# 5/24/2017

+ user interaction enable in storyboard was accidently unclicked, which causes view unable to reconized gesture it took almost an hour trying to fix it.